47rooks/virtual-rubiks-cube/README.md

        * comment fully
        * cleanup and/or refactor Mesh/Model to separate GLTF translation layer from generic data layer
      * add loading message as the model load is done - it takes a while
+       * it turns out this is a bit tricky the way I planned.
+I added event sending support at the beginning of scene creation and at the end of the first render.
+Response to these events would be to disable and then re-enable the UI.
+This is not quite working.
+I'll leave it as is for now and revisit it later when perhaps I'll have a better idea how to do this - the main issue is the `pointer-events:none` styling which is not working as expected.

    * First
      * document code - in progress